Orion Planning+Design is a multi-disciplinary firm specializing in the planning and design of communities of lasting value.

 Beginning on March 15, 2012 all state and local governments and private businesses open to the public are required to comply with the Department of Justice’s (DOJ) revised regulations for implementing the Americans with Disabilities Act (ADA).
 The revised rules, which include the 2010 Standards for Accessible Design (2010 Standards), were adopted by the DOJ on September 15, 2010 and went into effect on March 15, 2011.

 The 2010 Standards comprehensively reorganize and rewrite the 1991 ADA Accessibility Guidelines (1991 Standards) and set new minimum requirements – both scoping and technical – for new construction and alterations to the facilities of more than 80,000 state and local governments and more than seven million businesses.
-To read more about this topic click the next 2 highlighted titles.
+To read more about this topic click the next two links.

 Rocky Mountain ADA Center Educates Businesses on Building an Accessible Future with the New ADA Standards